European Citizens' Initiative Fur Free Europe

 2022 - Save Cruelty Free Cosmetics

 This European Citizen's Initiative called for a commitment to a Europe without animal testing.
-It achieved 1.4 million signatures, and is awaiting validation.
+It achieved 1.2 million validated signatures.

 2021 - Stop Circus Suffering